Top of the page

-People who have a penicillin allergy also may react to similar antibiotics.
+If you are allergic to penicillin, you may also react to antibiotics like it.
 These include ampicillin and amoxicillin.
 Ask your pharmacist or doctor about these medicines.

 A mild reaction can cause:

-If you have any of these severe symptoms, call 911 or other emergency services right away.
+If you take penicillin and then get raised bumps on your skin, have trouble breathing, or have other symptoms of anaphylaxis, call 911 or other emergency services right away.

-A mild reaction often can be treated with antihistamines.
+A mild reaction often can be treated with over-the-counter antihistamines.
 These medicines stop swelling and itching.
-They can be bought without a prescription.

-A shot of epinephrine is needed for severe reactions.
-Sometimes people also get antihistamines and other medicine in a vein.
+For a severe reaction, you may need a shot of epinephrine.
+Some people also get antihistamines and other medicine in a vein.

 If you have any reaction to penicillin, let your doctor know right away.
-Tell other health professionals who treat you that you had a reaction to penicillin.
+There are tests that will confirm if you have a penicillin allergy.
+If the test comes back positive, tell people who care for you that you have a penicillin allergy.

 It's also a good idea to wear medical alert jewellery that lists your allergies.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Go to https://www.healthwise.net/patientEd